Webflow vs Bubble: An Expert Compares the Two No Code Tools (2024)

 Finally, there’s Webflow University, which is the ultimate resource for starting on Webflow.

 Webflow also features comprehensive user-created learning resources available through the Community and Developers sections.
 Of course, you can find plenty of resources outside the main site, one of them being our website.
-Besides the blog, we also offer a range of free resources.
+Besides the helpful articles, we also offer a range of resources.

 Bubble’s offer is very similar.